EveSeward/Assignment-3/README.md

 ## Analysis
 ### Step 1: Creating a working directory

 Before starting our spatial analysis, we need to create a working directory to pull our data from.
 The working directory is the folder containing the census and shapefiles we downloaded onto our desktop.
-The assignment operator <- is used to assign the file path to our data to the object ‘dir’, which tells R where to access and read the data.
-To set the working directory we use the function setwd(dir).
-At any point, we can verify the current working directory using the function get(wd).
+The assignment operator "<-" is used to assign the file path to our data to the object "dir", which tells R where to access and read the data.
+To set the working directory we use the function "setwd(dir)".
+At any point, we can verify the current working directory using the function "get(wd)".

 ```{r working directory, echo=TRUE, eval=TRUE, message=FALSE, warning=FALSE}
 dir <- "C:/Users/Eve/OneDrive/Assignment 3"